WILR96/WILR96.github.io/os-journal/week2.md

 This script will be ran over SSH in the terminal and timestamped for logging and will be copied back to the client machine for analysis.
 I will use it to measure how the server handles different applications, as well as to see how I can learn to troubleshoot any bottlenecks or performance hurdles.

 I will test the server under no application load to get a baseline, then use various applications in order to simulate real activity.
-I will also use the Linux task scheduler (cron) in order to run continuous logging to see how the performance changes over time.

 After collecting all the data, I will analyse the results to see any performance bottlenecks, focusing on CPU load, memory usage, I/O performance, and thermal behaviour.

 These are the commands I’ll be using in order to test the performance of the server: